 Marketing automation systems can nurture and convert prospective customers without any manual intervention.
-It’s powerful and when implemented correctly, can be a game changer for growing your business.
-However, marketing automation is far from automatic.
-It requires sophisticated strategists, designers, programmers, copy writers, and data analysts to properly execute content marketing automation initiatives.
-This comprehensive guide outlines the various elements necessary for successful marketing automation that delivers qualified leads.
+It’s powerful and when implemented correctly, can be a game-changer for growing your business.
+However, content marketing automation is far from automatic.
+It requires sophisticated strategists, designers, programmers, copywriters, and data analysts to properly execute content marketing automation initiatives.
+This comprehensive guide outlines the various elements necessary for successful content marketing automation that delivers qualified leads.

 The Value of Automating Content & Inbound Marketing